 Used Coffee Grounds

 Composted coffee grounds are an excellent soil conditioner.
 Too much can increase the acidity of your soil, so use them sparingly if your pH is already low.
-This is another situation in which you would be better off testing your pH balance before using an additive.
+If you want to use coffee grounds, it’s best to check your pH before using it as an additive.

 Share your experience in the comments below!